Recurrent Inference Machine for Medical Image Registration: Methods

 as input, where $\nabla_{\bm{\phi}_t}$ denotes the gradient \textit{w.r.t.} $\bm{\phi}$ evaluated for $\bm{\phi} = \bm{\phi}_t$ and $\mathcal{L}_{\text{inner}}$ denotes the inner loss.

-Originally, RIM aimed to learn a recurrent solver for an inverse problem where the forward model from signal to measurement is known, such as quantitative mapping \citep{sabidussi2021recurrent} or MRI reconstruction \citep{lonning2019recurrent}.
-However, the optimization of image registration is in an unsupervised manner with the forward model from the measurement pair $(I_{\text{mov}}, I_{\text{fix}})$ to the deformation field $\bm{\phi}$ unknown.
-In this work, we extend the framework of RIM to be amendable to a broader range of tasks including image registration.
-We design the inner loss $\mathcal{L}_{\text{inner}}$ by adapting the optimization objective in Eq. \ref{eq: phi optimization}.
-Specifically, we use the similarity part $\mathcal{L}_{\text{sim}}$ in Eq. \ref{eq: phi optimization} as the inner loss at time step $t$: The explicit modelling of $\mathcal{L}_{\text{inner}}$ also helps the auto differentiation for calculating its gradient while making the regularization part to be learned implicitly in $g_\theta$ during the training.

-In the implementation of RIM, the iterative update Eq. \ref{eq: phi update} is achieved by a recurrent neural network (RNN) to generalize the update rule in Eq. \ref{eq:rim} with hidden memory state variable $\bm{h}$ estimated for each time step $t$.
-Unlike previous RIM-based works \citep{putzky2019rim,sabidussi2021recurrent} which use two linear gated recurrent units (GRU) to calculate the hidden states $\bm{h}_t$, in RIIR, two convolutional gated recurrent units (ConvGRU) \citep{shi2015convolutional} are used to better preserve spatial correlation in the image.
+In the implementation of RIM, the iterative update Eq. \ref{eq: phi update} is achieved by a recurrent neural network (RNN) to generalize the update rule in Eq. \ref{eq:rim} with hidden memory state variable $\bm{h}$ estimated for each time step $t$, {which is the only neural network component in the whole pipeline.} Unlike previous RIM-based works \citep{putzky2019rim,sabidussi2021recurrent} which use two linear gated recurrent units (GRU) to calculate the hidden states $\bm{h}_t$, in RIIR, two convolutional gated recurrent units (ConvGRU) \citep{shi2015convolutional} are used to better preserve spatial correlation in the image.
 We further investigate the necessity of including such two-level recurrent structures in our experiment, particularly considering potential complexities in constructing computation graphs for neural networks.
 The iterative update equations of RIIR at step $t$ have the following form, with the hidden memory states: